 Strictly speaking, none of the essential picosecond laser parameters (repetition rate, attenuation) should be changed after this tuning.
-These parameters should be taken such to clearly provide a meaningful single photon measurement, with at least 80-90% of pedestal (zero photoelectron) events.
+These parameters should be taken such to clearly provide a meaningful single photon measurement, with at least 87-90% of pedestal (zero photoelectron) events.

-Photocathode voltage can be somewhat reduced for DIRC (and dRICH) if needed, since single photon TTS better than ~75-100 ps is not really required for these detectors.
+Photocathode voltage can be somewhat reduced for DIRC (and dRICH) if needed, since single photon TTS better than ~75-100 ps RMS is not really required for these detectors.
+Note: The 100-ps RMS requirement for DIRC includes ALL contributions: from MCP PMT and readout electronics.
+The timing RMS of the sensor should be less than 100 ps.

-Parameters of interest are:
+Parameters of interest, for both zero and non-zero B-field, are:

 pulse height distribution (summed up over 4x4 pads?)

-width of the timing distribution as defined by a leading edge fit or any other means and determined by a convolution of the sensor TTS and the laser timing jitter
+width of the timing distribution (both central peak gaussian sigma and RMS of the whole distribution within a fixed range of a couple of ns) as defined by a leading edge fit or any other means and determined by a convolution of the sensor TTS and the laser timing jitter

 width of the spatial distribution in X&Y (using amplitudes across 4x4 pads)